-VIII.
+IX.
 SYLLABUS AND COURSE OUTLINE REQUIREMENTS

-- A. In accordance with IFA-R: Regulations Governing the Assessment and Evaluation Policy, elementary school students shall receive an outline of each content area they will be studying at the beginning of the academic year or upon enrollment.
-This outline should include the grading criteria for each content area as well as a description of student responsibilities and content sequence. - B. At the beginning of the academic year, secondary school students shall receive a formal syllabus for each course they are taking.
-This syllabus should be consistent with IFA-R: Regulations Governing the Assessment and Evaluation Policy and should include course expectations, grading criteria (on a quarterly basis), and a course sequence outline.
+- A. In accordance with IFA-R: Regulations Governing the Assessment and Evaluation Policy, elementary school students receive an outline of each content area they will be studying at the beginning of the academic year or upon enrollment.
+This outline includes the grading criteria for each content area as well as a description of student responsibilities and content sequence. - B. At the beginning of the academic year, secondary school students receive a formal syllabus for each course they are taking.
+The syllabus is consistent with IFA-R: Regulations Governing the Assessment and Evaluation Policy and includes course expectations, grading criteria (on a quarterly basis), and a course sequence outline.

-IX.
-WEIGHTED GRADES
+X. WEIGHTED GRADES

-A. Designated Advanced Placement, Honors and college-level dual-enrollment courses receive weighted grades.
+A. Designated Advanced Placement, Honors and college-level, dual-enrollment courses receive weighted grades.

-X. ASSIGNMENT OF GRADES AND MAINTENANCE OF ACCURATE RECORDS
+XI.
+ASSIGNMENT OF GRADES AND MAINTENANCE OF ACCURATE RECORDS

 - A. Teachers shall maintain accurate records that reveal how they determine each student's grades. - B. Elementary teachers shall regularly update such records.
-Secondary teachers shall update such records at least every two weeks, including posting of grades on designated ACPS electronic platforms (e.g., PowerSchool).

-C. Although teachers assign student grades, principals have the final authority to amend grades with teacher consultation.

-Students and parents or guardians should be able to access information about the student's progress and related grades throughout the quarter and academic year.
+Secondary teachers shall update such records at least every two weeks, including posting of grades on designated ACPS electronic platforms (e.g., PowerSchool). - C. Although teachers assign student grades, principals have the final authority to amend grades with teacher consultation. - D. Students and parents or guardians should be able to access information about the student's progress and related grades throughout the quarter and academic year.

-Established: December 15, 2014 Revised: June 23, 2016
+Established: December 15, 2014

+Revised: June 23, 2016

+Revised: April 17, 2020

+Revised: September 10, 2020

+Revised: September 9, 2021

+Revised: November 4, 2021

-Revised:
+Revised: August 25, 2022

+Legal Refs.:

 Cross Refs.: IFA Assessment and Evaluation

 IFA-R Regulations Governing the Assessment and Evaluation Policy

 IGBI Advanced Placement and Dual Enrollment Classes

 IKB Course Assignments-Secondary

 IKB-R Regulations Governing the Course Assignments Policy

 IKC Grading

 IKCA Reports to Parents/Guardians

 IKD Instructional Assignments-Elementary

 IKD-R Regulations Pertaining to Instructional Assignments-Elementary

 IKE Academic Promotion and Retention

 IKE-R Regulations for Academic Promotion and Retention

 IKEB Acceleration

 IKEB-R Acceleration Regulations

 JFCA Teacher Removal of Students from Class